richard-sim/build-sys-eval/README.md

 * Documentation explains the why's and how's
 * Small codebase that's easy to navigate
 * Easily distributed in a repo as it's a single file and binaries are provided for common platforms
+* There are quite a few community plugins/extensions available to add functionality and use as examples if/when needed.

 #### Where Premake will cost time